YangLing0818/ContextDiff/README.md

 ## Citation
 ```
-@inproceedings{
-yang2024crossmodal,
+@inproceedings{yang2024crossmodal,
   title={Cross-Modal Contextualized Diffusion Models for Text-Guided Visual Generation and Editing},
   author={Ling Yang and Zhilong Zhang and Zhaochen Yu and Jingwei Liu and Minkai Xu and Stefano Ermon and Bin CUI},
   booktitle={International Conference on Learning Representations},
   year={2024}
 }
 ```